rwth-acis/las2peer/README.md

 1. build everything with
     ant compile_all

-2. set up a log directory with mkdir log

-3. run the starter script with bin/start_node.sh -s 9001 -
+2. run the starter script with bin/start_node.sh -s 9001 -

-4. a) add an additional node to the net with bin/start_node.sh -s 9002 /127.0.0.1:9001
+3. a) add an additional node to the net with bin/start_node.sh -s 9002 /127.0.0.1:9001

-4. b) add an additional node hosted at another machine with bin/start_node.sh -s 9001 /IP_OF_THE_FIRST_MACHINE:9001
+3. b) add an additional node hosted at another machine with bin/start_node.sh -s 9001 /IP_OF_THE_FIRST_MACHINE:9001